15 Best Things to Do in New Haven (CT)

 10. Shubert Theater

-Opened in 1914 by New York theatre moguls the Shubert Brothers, the 1,600-seater Shubert Theater quickly became a testing ground for new shows before they opened on Broadway.
+Opened in 1914 by New York theater moguls the Shubert Brothers, the 1,600-seater Shubert Theater quickly became a testing ground for new shows before they opened on Broadway.

 Liza Minnelli made her debut in a Broadway production right here in Flora the Red Menace in 1965, while three Barrymores (Ethel, John and Lionel) trod these boards, as well as the Marx Brothers in their vaudeville days.

-Matched with that is a helping of live music, from jazz to classical recitals, as well as activities like a summer theatre and arts camp for kids throughout the month of July.
+Paired with the Broadway season is a helping of live music, from jazz to classical recitals, as well as activities like a summer theater and arts camp for kids throughout the month of July.

 12. Center Church on the Green (First Church of Christ)